Plane (mathematics)

 In mathematics, a plane is a two-dimensional space or flat surface that extends indefinitely.

 A plane is the two-dimensional analogue of a point (zero dimensions), a line (one dimension) and three-dimensional space.
 When working exclusively in two-dimensional Euclidean space, the definite article is used, so the Euclidean plane refers to the whole space.

+Several notions of a plane may be defined.
+The Euclidean plane follows Euclidean geometry, and in particular the parallel postulate.
+A projective plane may be constructed by adding "points at infinity" where two otherwise parallel lines would intersect, so that every pair of lines intersects in exactly one point.
+The elliptic plane may be further defined by adding a metric to the real projective plane.
+One may also conceive of a hyperbolic plane, which obeys hyperbolic geometry and has a negative curvature.

+Abstractly, one may forget all structure except the topology, producing the topological plane, which is homeomorphic to an open disk.
+Viewing the plane as an affine space produces the affine plane, which lacks a notion of distance but preserves the notion of collinearity.
+Conversely, in adding more structure, one may view the plane as a 1-dimensional complex manifold, called the complex line.

 Many fundamental tasks in mathematics, geometry, trigonometry, graph theory, and graphing are performed in a two-dimensional or planar space.